You’ll agree when we say a cash flow chart is one of the most significant tools in a business.

 Let’s take a quick look at a Cash Flow Diagram example and its essential components.

-As we said, a Cash Flow Diagram is an essential element of your financial analysis.
+As we said, a Money Flow Diagram is an essential element of your financial analysis.

-And this implies you need a proper and easy-to-interpret Cash Flow Diagram to go beyond the surface of your data and uncover hidden insights.
+This implies you need a proper and easy-to-interpret Money Flow Diagram to go beyond the surface of your data and uncover hidden insights.

-Visualizing your Cash Flow data requires specialized charts specifically designed for this job.
+Visualizing your Money Flow data, or even using a chart to show profit and loss, requires specialized charts specifically designed for this job.
 However, popular spreadsheet tools, such as Google Sheets, lack this chart.

 In theory, a cash flow is just a reflection of how money moves into and out of your business.
 But for most small business owners, the simplicity ends there.